56 Brilliant Woodworking Tips for Beginners

 Sanding Station for Small Parts

 Sanding small items is tricky, as they’re hard to clamp in a vise to work on them.
 So instead of bringing the sandpaper to the workpiece, I bring the workpiece to the sandpaper.
 I glue sheets of sandpaper to a piece of plywood; 60 and 100-grit on one side and 150 and 220-grit on the other.
 Spray adhesive works well for this.
-Since there’s sandpaper on both sides, my sanding board doesn’t slide around on the bench.
-Check out these small projects!
+Since there’s sandpaper on both sides, my sanding board doesn’t slide around on the bench

 What is particleboard?